-Your son had hypospadias repair to fix a birth defect in which the urethra (the tube that carries urine from the bladder to outside the body) does not end at the tip of the penis.
-The type of repair your son had depends on how severe his birth defect was.
-This may be his first surgery for this problem or it may be a follow-up procedure.
+Your child had hypospadias repair to fix a birth defect in which the urethra does not end at the tip of the penis.
+The urethra is the tube that carries urine from the bladder to outside the body.
+The type of repair that was done depends on how severe the birth defect was.
+This may be the first surgery for this problem or it may be a follow-up procedure.

-Your son received general anesthesia before surgery to make him unconscious and unable to feel pain.
+Your child received general anesthesia before surgery to make him unconscious and unable to feel pain.

 What to Expect at Home

-Your child may feel sleepy when you first come home.
-He may not feel like eating or drinking at first.
+Your child may feel sleepy when first at home.
+He may not feel like eating or drinking.
 He may also feel sick to his stomach or throw up the same day he had surgery.

-Your son’s penis will be swollen and bruised.
+Your will be swollen and bruised.
 This will get better after a few weeks.
-But, it will take up to 6 months to heal completely.
+Full healing will take up to 6 months.

 Your child may need a urinary catheter for 5 to 14 days after the surgery.

 - The catheter may be held in place with small stitches.
-The doctor will remove the stitches when your son does not need the catheter anymore.
+The doctor will remove the stitches when your child does not need the catheter anymore.

 - The catheter will drain into your child’s diaper or a bag taped to his leg.
 Some urine may leak around the catheter when he urinates.
 There may also be a spot or two of blood.
 This is normal.

-If your son has a catheter, he may have bladder spasms.
+If your child has a catheter, he may have bladder spasms.
 These may hurt, but they are not harmful.
-If your son does not have a catheter, peeing may be uncomfortable the first day or 2 after surgery.
+If a catheter has not been put in, urinating be uncomfortable the first day or 2 after surgery.